diverso-lab/fm_montecarlo/README.md

 The framework defines the two main interfaces (*State* and *Action*) to be implemented in order to model and solve a problem with Monte Carlo methods.
 The *State* interface specifies the necessary methods to explore the whole search space so that from a given initial state, we can reach all states.
-The *State* interface has to be implemented only once defining the state transition function (`find_successors()` and `find_random_successor()`), the `is_terminal()` condition, and the `reward()` function.
+The *State* interface has to be implemented only once by defining the state transition function (`find_successors()` and `find_random_successor()`), the `is_terminal()` condition, and the `reward()` function.
 The *Action* interface is defined for each applicable action.
 Different Monte Carlo algorithms can then be applied.
-Each Monte Carlo algorithm can be configured with a stopping condition such as a time, memory, or iteration constraint and with a selection criteria for the best action decision.
+Each Monte Carlo algorithm can be configured with a stopping condition (such as a time, memory, or iteration constraints) and with a selection criteria for the best action decision.
 For instance, to select the child with the highest reward, the most visited child, the child with both the highest visit count and the highest reward, or the child which maximizes a lower confidence bound.
 The following Monte Carlo algorithms are currently available:
 - **UCT Algorithm:** An implementation of MCTS that builds a search tree and uses the *upper confidence bound for trees* (UCT) selection strategy.
 This strategy favors actions with a higher *Q*-value but allows at the same time to explore those actions that have not yet been sufficiently explored.
 - **Greedy MCTS:** A best-first strategy that favors exploitation against exploration.